News on Early onset dementia signs and symptoms ….

 Non-Medical Problems of Familial Alzheimer’s Disease

-One of the primary problems unrelated to dementia symptoms that results from the progression of early onset dementia is the inability for someone who is not eligible for social security retirement income to continue working and earning a living.
-Although people with disabilities can file a claim with the Social Security Administration, they are often subjected to waiting up to two years before receiving benefits.
+Unrelated to dementia symptoms the progression of early onset dementia… is the inability for someone to be eligible for social security retirement income.
+They are not able to continue work and earning a living.
+People with disabilities can file a claim with the Social Security Administration.
+The government is slow to respond.
+People are subjected to waiting up to two years before receiving benefits.

-For people with early onset dementia, waiting that long for financial help is not feasible.
-Some people may experience a steady and rapid decline following a diagnosis of FAD and find they can no longer work soon after learning of the diagnosis.
+For people with early onset dementia… waiting that long for financial help is not workable.
+Some people may experience a steady and rapid decline following a diagnosis of FAD.
+They find they can no longer work soon after learning of the diagnosis.